May the words of my mouth

 The only one keeping you from your destiny is you.

-The voice's you hear the loudest are the ones in you head.
+The voices you hear the loudest are the ones in your head.

 Fix your thoughts on what is true, honorable, right, pure, lovely, and admirable.
 Think about things that are excellent and worthy of praise.
 Philippians 4:8